CiaraFarrellSETU/-SEM2---Data-Analytics-and-Algorithms/README.md

 * Support Vector Machines
 * K-NN
 * K Means Clustering
-The machine learning references contains the harvard referencing for help used in the notebooks
+The machine learning references contains the referencing for help used in the notebooks, the notebooks only contain links